phuongdnguyen/temporal-workflow-debugger/README.md

 ## Key Features

 ### **Seamless IDE Integration**
-- **Multi-language Support**: Debug workflows written in multiple SDK languages (Go, TypeScript, and Python examples provided, with support for other languages coming soon)
+- **Multi-language Support**: Works with Go, TypeScript/Node.js, and Python today via adapters
-- **JetBrains Plugin**: Native integration with GoLand via a debugging plugin, using standard IDE debugging controls (breakpoints, step-over, step-into, variable inspection) or set breakpoints in workflow history
+- **JetBrains Plugin (Go)**: Native integration with GoLand using standard debugging controls and a history view
+- **VS Code Extension**: Open a panel, load history, set event breakpoints, and replay with your adapter

 ## Who Is This For?